 The second border crossing of the day saw us facing a stern-looking Bulgarian officer who, after entering the truck's registration into his computer told me the MOT had expired.
 I told him it hadn't and was able to produce it.
 After a quick scan he was satisfied.
 This was another first: no other border has ever seemed concerned with or queried the MOT status and, for sure, Macedonia and Bulgaria both proved red-hot on the green card.
 The motor caravan status has definitely helped in these parts, so anyone coming over might want to pay attention to documentation.

 Another quirk with Bulgaria is their vignette system.
 I'd researched it before we set off but found it hideously complex and full of contradiction so decided not to pre-buy and instead to sort it at the border; where we could once again explain that though we were 7.5t and on a truck base, we were actually a private passenger vehicle.

-Basically, you can't use any Bulgarian connecting roads (so outside of streets) without a vignette.
+Basically, you can't use any Bulgarian connecting roads (so cannot venture beyond the confines of any conurbation) without a vignette.
 On top of that, larger and / or commercial vehicles also attract separate tolls.

 He, at least, was happy the truck should attract a simple car rate and so one swipe of the credit card and 50 Bulgarian Lev lighter (about £7) we were free to subject ourselves to the electronic system that monitors the scheme.
 Here's hoping...

-It had been a busy day so basically, as soon as we arrived I went for a recce on the bike and one hour and one dog chase later was back at the truck and heading for the spot we're now at.
+It had been a busy day so basically, as soon as we arrived I went for a recce on the bike.
+One hour and one dog chase later I was back at the truck and heading for the spot we're now at.
 It's nice enough for a stop-of-convenience and, most importantly for us, we're highly unlikely to be discovered.

 Sent from my mobile device